Top 5 reasons to develop a mobile app in 2025

 How to integrate AI without complicating the project

-4 AI blocks that are truly game-changing
+4 AI blocks that really change the game

 • Semantic search.
 No more cold queries; users speak "naturally."
 Relevance increases and clicks focus on what converts.